ranxian/lark-openapi-mcp/README.md

 ## Usage Guide

-### Using with Cursor/Claude
+### Using with Trae/Cursor/Claude

-To integrate Feishu/Lark functionality in AI tools like Cursor or Claude, add the following to your configuration file:
+To integrate Feishu/Lark functionality in AI tools like Trae，Cursor or Claude, add the following to your configuration file:

 ```json
 {